Senaith/Project-1-Web-stack-implementation-on-aws/README.md

 ![step3](https://user-images.githubusercontent.com/91766546/155465963-bc4692d7-dd76-4671-8bf5-539ec429df81.png)

 Step 4:
-Click on the orange 'Launch Instances' button that appeears on the top right side of your screen.
+Click on the orange 'Launch Instances' button that appears on the top right side of your screen.

 ![step4](https://user-images.githubusercontent.com/91766546/155466281-6f017c25-a13b-4ed7-ab75-359fe66e4a28.png)